udexon/Phoshell/README.md

 This is perhaps one of the rare few topics in computer programming that concern the whole spectrum of practical programmers to theoretical computer sientists.

-:: convert - bulleted headings to # headings when finished

-- Phoshell projects as large scale software engineering projects
-  - How many people?
-How long will it take to start contributing to Jitsi-Meet or similar projects?

-Consider N the number of programmers who have one hour free time every day.
-They could have write something to create AR Conferencing app.
-But due to time required to learn entry level knowledge (TELK), this number is greatly reduced.
-If we reduce TELK, then N increases.

-In the least Phoshell improve documentation and reduce TELK.

-9. - AR conferencing app needs developers and users to move avatars.
+- AR conferencing app needs developers and users to move avatars.
 Use RPN, works for web, iOS and Android platforms.

 :: - Use - for new section, idea.
 Easier to read.
 Easy to turn into numbered list or section.